lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 ## Policies and procedures

 To be HIPAA compliant you have to follow policies and procedures in accordance with HIPAA.
-There's loads of them.
-Luckily, as a startup with a small team and (hopefully) no/very little code, you can get this all setup in half a day.
+There are loads of them.
+Luckily, as a startup with a small team and (hopefully) no/very little code, you can get this all set up in half a day.
 I'd highly recommend [Aptible Comply](https://www.aptible.com/comply/).
 Comply generates the policies for your startup to follow.
-It helps you adhere to these policies by generating tickets based on time or events for example assigning HIPAA training to new employees.
+It helps you adhere to these policies by generating tickets based on time or events, for example, assigning HIPAA training to new employees.
 They have a free startup plan for up to 3 people if you send them an email.

 ## Summary